guilhemmarchand/trackme/docs/index.rst

 However, it is very frequent to realise after math that something went wrong, for some reason the sender stopped sending, an upgrade broke a configuration, a network rule was lost…

-No administrator should be informed of an issue in the data flow by the customer or end users, this is why you need pro-activity and cost less availability monitoring.
+No administrator should be informed of an issue in the data flow by the customer or end users, this is why you need pro-activity and costless availability monitoring.

 with the massive amount of data sources, this becomes easily a painful and time consuming activity, this application aims to drastically help you in these tasks.